 Image source: amitysmiletravel.com

-With a very reasonable day pass price, a stunning view from the 25th floor rooftop and a “vertical sky bar” to quench your thirst as soon as it arrives, this is one of our personal favourites.
+With a reasonable day pass price, a stunning view from the 25th floor rooftop and a “vertical sky bar” to quench your thirst, this is one of our personal favourites.
 The staff are known for being friendly and accommodating, and welcome group events here.
-If you want a birthday party with a view, give these guys a call.
+Keep this venue in mind if you want a birthday party with a view.

 Riverside Serviced Apartments